gdsbook/book/notebooks/05_choropleth.md

 ## Questions

 1. A variable (such as population density measured for census tracts in a metropolitan area) can display a high degree of skewness.
-That is, the distribution may be very asymmetric, either with a few very values and a bulk of low ones; or a few very low values with a bulk of high values.
+That is, the distribution may be very asymmetric, either with a few very high values and a bulk of low ones; or a few very low values with a bulk of high values.
 What is an appropriate choice for a choropleth classification for a skewed variable?
 2. Provide two solutions to the problem of ties when applying quantile classification to the following series: $y=[2,2,2,2,2,2,4,7,8,9,20,21]$ and $k=4$.
 Discuss the merits of each approach.
 3. Which classifiers are appropriate for data that displays a high degree of multi-modality in its statistical distribution?
 4. Are there any colormaps that work well for multi-modal data?
-5. Contrast and compare classed choropleth maps with class-less (i.e. continuous-scale) choropleth maps?
+5. Contrast and compare classed choropleth maps with class-less (i.e., continuous-scale) choropleth maps?
 What are the strengths and limitations of each type of visualization for spatial data?
 6. In what ways do choropleth classifiers treat intra-class and inter-class heterogeneity differently?
 What are the implications of these choices?
 7. To what extent do most commonly employed choropleth classification methods take the geographical distribution of the variable into consideration?
 Can you think of ways to incorporate the spatial features of a variable into a classification for a choropleth map?
 8. Discuss the similarities between the choice of the number of classes in choropleth mapping, on the one hand, and the determination of the number of clusters in a data set on the other.
 What aspects of choropleth mapping differentiate the former from the latter?
 9. The Fisher-Jenks classifier will always have more internally homogeneous classes than other k-classifiers.
 Given this, why might one decide on choosing a different k-classifier for a particular data set?

-## Next Steps
+## Next steps

 We have but touched the surface of the large literature on choropleth mapping in particular, and geovisualization more generally.
 Readers interested in delving deeper into these topices are directed to the following:

 - {cite}`slocum2014thematic`.
 Thematic Cartography and Geovisualization.
 Pearson.
-- {cite} `cromely2009choropleth`.
+- {cite}`cromely2009choropleth`.
 "Choropleth map legend design for visualizing community health disparities." *International Journal of Health Geographics*, 8: 1-11.
-- {cite} `cromely1996comparison`.
+- {cite}`cromely1996comparison`.
 "A comparison of optimal classification strategies for choroplethic displays of spatiall aggregated data." *International Journal of Geographc Information Systems*, 10: 405-424.
-- {cite} `brewer2005designming`.
+- {cite}`brewer2005designming`.
 Designing better maps: A guide for GIS Users.
 ESRI press.

 ```python